microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 Note that unlike in the maximally proactive issuer case, the undo window we must consider here is the union of the undo windows across all peers.
 This is non-trivial for two reasons:
-* Determining what this window is straightforward if all clients are guaranteed to use the same undo window, but may require distributed consensus in the general case.
+* Determining what this window is may be straightforward if all clients are guaranteed to use the same undo window, but may require distributed consensus in the general case.
 * Depending on how applications define the undo window, it is possible for a single client to increase the data needs of all peers.